Why taking time off is key to nurturing creative ideas

 According to an April 2020 survey by Eagle Hill Consulting, nearly half of U.S. employees (45%) say they are burnt out, with one in four feeling this way because of the COVID-19 pandemic.
 The top causes of burnout include workload (45%), trying to juggle professional and personal life (35%), a lack of communication (32%) and time pressures (30%).
 More than one-third (36%) of employees say their organization is not taking action to combat employee burnout.
 However some forward-thinking organizations are proactively promoting mental and physical wellness.

-One such company is the Denver-based computer software firm, Ping Identity, offers employees unlimited vacation.
+One such company is the Denver-based computer software firm, Ping Identity, which offers employees unlimited vacation.
 But because his team wasn’t taking advantage of it, CEO Andre Durand has started creating “artificial holidays,” or building more opportunities into employees’ schedules to take time off.
 Another solution, one company with which I work is designating a two-week “rejuvenation period.”
 Employees are asked to abstain from all meetings and either take the time off or use it to get caught up in their jobs.

 When it’s expected of workers to take time off and the entire group is asked to do it, that can be the permission employees need to disconnect.
 During these times, it’s the responsibility of leaders to disrupt the herd mentality and support overall wellness.